 Voltalis, a leader of residential demand response, recognized these issues and decided to flip the source of flexibility by enabling energy systems to be steered on the demand side rather than on the supply side, as it’s been traditionally done in the past 50 years or so.

-The European company installs smart home energy management devices onto heating/cooling appliances, that allows them to briefly reduce the consumption when needed – a decision informed by real-time data collected through a gateway via our Zigbee and Thread EFR32MG21 SoCs (Series 2), which feature:
+The European company installs smart home energy management devices onto heating/cooling appliances, that allow them to briefly reduce the consumption when needed – a decision informed by real-time data collected through a gateway via our Zigbee and Thread EFR32MG21 SoCs (Series 2), which feature:

-Chosen due to its ability to communicate over long-range and mesh networking capabilities, the EFR32MG21 SoCs now serve as the heart of the Voltalis solution, as their entire product software is embedded on to the Silicon Labs’ chipset.
+Chosen due to its ability to communicate over long-range and mesh networking capabilities, the EFR32MG21 SoCs now serve as the heart of the Voltalis solution, as their entire product software is embedded on the Silicon Labs’ chipset.
 Such a tight-knit software-chip relationship calls for hands-on customer support to ensure not only proper functionality but also a clear understanding of what is possible to achieve with the chipset – two promises fulfilled by the Silicon Labs team.

-The result of such partnership is a smart box solution that reduces energy consumption and drives energy transition – all at no cost to the end consumer.
+The result of such a partnership is a smart box solution that reduces energy consumption and drives energy transition – all at no cost to the end consumer.
 Instead, Voltalis partners with energy markets to address timely policies and regulations, to guarantee a better future.
 The markets are in turn saving energy, making it a win-win all around and creating a self-sustainable business model that allows Voltalis to bear all the costs of supply, installation and maintenance of the box.

 Because this approach benefits both power grids and end consumers, Voltalis has already installed 150,000 households in France and Europe.
-They will focus the next five years on installing one million across homes in Europe and Asia, including 500,000 homes in France by 2024.
+They will focus the next five years on installing one million homes in Europe and Asia, including 500,000 homes in France by 2024.
 Already present in six countries (France, Belgium, Finland, the UK, Slovenia and Sweden), Japan will soon follow in the Asia Pacific market.

 We are all eager to see Voltalis take the world by storm.
 For more information on Voltalis, visit group.voltalis.com